 Life, Business & Mental Health

-As the Pandemic enters its phases into lifting, we are still left trying to establish the truth and the facts.
-There is still an extraordinary amount of misinformation and our lives are left in disarray.
+Even as the pandemic restrictions begin to ease, we are still left trying to establish the truth and the facts.
+There is an extraordinary amount of misinformation and our lives are left in disarray.
 We are sitting in the eye of several storms that will forever be etched into history.
 We have been put on standstill as a massive pandemic hit all over the world.
 We have people who never believed it was real while others have lost their lives because it was real.
 We have seen friends and neighbors act with incredible kindness and we have witnessed many other friends and neighbors act cruelly with outright negligence to everyone but themselves.
 We have seen people turn on each other in the most vicious ways and we have seen the best in people just as often.
-We are coming into big truths about who we are, how we perceive and treat our fellow brothers and sisters and which side of history we are choosing to stand.
+We are coming into big truths about who we are, how we perceive and treat our fellow brothers and sisters, and which side of history we are choosing to stand.
 People have not only lost relationships with friends and lovers but as the vitriol on social media continues, we are seeing people for who and what they are really about.
-For many, this can feel as heavy as the pandemic itself.
+For many, this can feel as heavy an emotional and spiritual weight as the pandemic itself.

-Many have lost their life savings, their health, and their businesses during these many outrageous events all happening simultaneously.
-During this time of the world standing still, many businesses have gone under or been ruined while others have been booming.
+Many have lost their life savings, their health and their businesses during these trying times.
+Many businesses have gone under or are barely hanging on while others have been booming.
 In terms of anything marketing, book launching, or trying to garner followers on social media, the playing field has been substantially leveled and every single person has the same chance as anyone else to turn that avenue into something bigger or smaller.
 I used to think that when it came to selling books the thing that separated the bestselling authors from the less selling authors was their willingness to get out and hit the road and market and speak and show up for any gig big or small.
 Now, none of us have the ability to hit the road and it levels the playing field completely.
 It is the realization that in that market, no one really has much of an advantage anymore.
 We are all at home doing the best we can with what we have.
 Some will emerge as internet stars, or as someone new who has been spending a tremendous amount of time in self-reflection and realizations.
 Some will come out of this with a whole new lease on life while others can barely get themselves to begin to take the first step out.

 I write books about healing and our ability to heal.
 I believe in miracles and in miracle healing, this is true.
 I believe incredible things can happen when we get into alignment within ourselves and then move as a complete unit toward the target of wellness and health.
 I also know that when it comes to healing, we have to honor where we are in every given moment.
 When the feelings come and ask us to stay down, then stay down as long as we need to be down before getting back up and creating again.
 I believe this as a collective, is where we are for the moment.
 We are down.
 It doesn’t mean that we won’t get back up, and that we won’t come back stronger and healthier and happier.
 It means that for now, be ok with being in rest mode and feel all of what is happening.